Arabic Language Program and Arabic Minor

 No more than three courses from outside of Georgetown (advanced credit, transfer credit, summer, and study abroad) can count toward the minor.
 If a student has two classes of advanced credit, a year of study abroad, and one transfer class, only three of those five classes can apply to the Arabic minor.
 Below are the limits for each:

 - A student can bring in up to two advanced credit classes to count toward the minor.

 - A student can bring in up to one study abroad class to the minor if away for a semester, or up to two classes to the minor if away for the academic year.

 - A student can transfer in up to one class toward the minor.
 Georgetown summer programs that carry Georgetown course prefixes and numbers (excluding study abroad, as noted above) do not count against transfer limits.

 Georgetown credit for advanced and transfer language credit is pending language placement.
 If a student took a year of Introductory Arabic, but then subsequently places into the first year of Introductory Arabic at GU-Q, the student does not receive transfer credit for that year of Arabic taken elsewhere.

 Arabic Minor Course Double-Counting

-Courses required for the language minor cannot double count with a major, another minor, or a certificate – unless the certificate is an area studies certificate, like CARS, that requires language.
+Courses required for the language minor can double-count with a core requirement (like HALC), but cannot double count with a major, another minor, or a certificate – unless the certificate is an area studies certificate, like CARS, that requires language.
 In that case language courses required for CARS may double count for the minor and certificate, primarily because the language is not the primary component of the certificate.